• Skip to primary navigation

 ingredients to make apple oatmeal cookies: two red apples, oatmeal, butter, brown sugar, flour, cinnamon, vanilla extract

-All Purpose Flour – Spooned and leveled.
+• All Purpose Flour – Spooned and leveled.
 Baking is a science and too much or too little flour can change the texture.
-Use whole wheat flour if desired
+Use a one-to-one gluten free flour instead if you’d like.

-Brown Sugar – Can use white sugar, agave, honey, or maple syrup as well.
+• Brown Sugar – use white sugar, agave, honey, or maple syrup or Stevia instead.
+Use this Stevia conversion calculator is so helpful.

-Butter – You can use coconut oil instead, if you’d prefer.
+• Butter – You can use coconut oil instead or a non-diary vegan butter, if you’d prefer.
 Melted slightly.

-Apples – Finely diced.
-Honeycrisp apples are my favorite but macintosh, Cortland or even granny smith work nicely in a baked cookie.
+• Apples – Finely diced.
+Honeycrisp apples are my favorite but McIntosh, Cortland, Fuji or even granny smith work nicely in baked cookies.

 There is about 30 minute of chill time and only 15 minutes in the oven which helps give it the soft, chewy texture we want!